Sexual violence has serious consequences for the mental health of survivors in the Central African Republic (CAR).

-This young girl is immersed in deep sadness and a sense of hopelessness because she has become the object of mockery in her village.
-Her parents were forced to move to avoid this stigma.
+This young woman is immersed in deep sadness and a sense of hopelessness because she has become an object of mockery in her village.

-She no longer goes to school because of shame, she does not talk to anyone, she only cries
+She no longer goes about because of shame, she does not talk to anyone, she only cries

 For example, in certain ethnic groups, girls or women who have been assaulted have lost their “worth” after the event.
 On the other hand, for men who have been assaulted, they no longer have any honour and are rejected by the community.